 GROWING CONVERGENT MUSHROOMS DIRECTLY TO THE GARDEN

-Many people are wondering whether it is possible to breed mushrooms in the garden.
+Many are interested - is it possible to plant mushrooms in the garden?
 The answer to this question is not so simple.
-Some tree mushrooms are capable of parasitizing on fruit trees and other garden plants - the same favorite autumn fall (Armillaria mellea) is able to grow on weakened garden trees.
-But I want to talk about growing edible mushrooms, which are useful for garden plants.
+Some tree fungi can parasitize on fruit trees and other garden plants - the same beloved autumn honey agaric (Armillaria mellea) is able to grow on weakened garden trees.
+But I want to talk about the cultivation of edible mushrooms, which are useful for garden plants.

 LARGE MUSHROOMS ON THE GARDEN MULCH

-Fallen leaves and branches of trees and shrubs milled in a garden chopper are good for mulching the land - they fertilize and loosen the ground.
-And on the mulch of wood chips in the shady corners of the garden, self-sowing forest marsh mushrooms, such as Pluteus cervinus, white plait (Pluteus patricius) or Willow plum (Pluteus salicinus), sometimes grow.
-The blue ring (Stropharia aeruginosa) is very fond of litter from wood chips, and its thick strings of mycelium are clearly visible when digging soil.
-On mulch from the mixture of last year's leaves and wood chips, you can sow and larger ring (Stropharia rugosoannulata), which is cultivated in many countries, for sale there is a cereal mycelium.
+Fallen leaves and branches of trees and shrubs ground in a garden shredder are good for mulching the earth - they both fertilize and loosen the earth.
+And on the mulch from wood chips in the shady corners of the garden, sometimes forest litter mushrooms grow self-seeding, such as deer whisk (Pluteus cervinus), white whip (Pluteus patricius) or willow whip (Pluteus salicinus).
+He loves the litter of wood chips blue ring (Stropharia aeruginosa), its thick strands of mycelium are clearly visible when digging the soil.
+On a mulch from a mixture of last year's leaves and wood chips, you can sow a larger ring (Stropharia rugosoannulata), which is cultivated in many countries, there is a grain mycelium on sale.

 To cultivate a ring in the garden, it is necessary to prepare a plot of land (say, a bed) in the form of a thick (15-20 cm) layer of mulch from birch chips, you can mix it with last year's leaf fall of the garden.
 Grain mycelium ringlet in portions (chunks) the size of a chicken egg buried in mulch and water the bed with water.
 In the future, it is important to maintain the humidity of the mulch in the garden within 45-50%.
 Over time, the mycelium of the ring will spread from the garden to the neighboring parts of the garden.
 Fusing the roots of plants, the mycelium of the ring (as well as other litter mushrooms) contributes to the conservation of rainwater and assimilation of water and dissolved salts in plants.